X icon white, transparent background.

 • Professional support needs

-“In the old way of doing things, employees were rewarded for their loyalty — essentially how long they stayed.
-But these days, people are staying for shorter periods at companies.
-In this sense, promotions should not be given simply because someone has spent years and years somewhere.”
+“In the old way of doing things, employees were rewarded for their loyalty — essentially, how long they stayed.
+But these days, people are staying for shorter periods at companies, and promotions shouldn’t be given simply because someone has spent years and years somewhere.”

 — Matas Jakutis, CMO of ForceField Digital

-When talking about promotions with your employees, it’s important to do so in the context of internal mobility.
-While promotions are typically vertical (e.g., taking over your previous manager’s position), the concept of internal mobility encompasses promotions and other career moves an employee can make within your organization.
+When discussing promotions with employees, it’s important to consider the broader context of internal mobility.
+While promotions are often vertical, like moving into a higher position, internal mobility includes lateral moves and other career development opportunities within the organization.

-And yes, these initiatives can lead employees to move to different focuses or specialties, but taking that risk and supporting your people is better than holding onto dissatisfied employees and creating barriers between departments.
+And yes, these efforts might lead employees to explore different roles or specialties, but supporting their growth is better than keeping dissatisfied employees and creating silos between departments.

 Managers who know how to give feedback understand that promoting employees should involve discussions about their vision for their new role and how it aligns with company goals, even when making favorable promotion decisions.

-That’s why having a promotion policy is especially useful — you can use it to detail how managers should approach promotions with an employee, step-by-step.
-In your policy, you can also specify that managers should begin with a discussion and follow up with ongoing training over a few months.
+That’s why a clear promotion policy is essential — it outlines how managers should handle promotions, step by step.
+In your policy, you can specify that managers should begin with a discussion and follow up with ongoing training.

 • [x] are some reasons why we went with a different candidate.
-But why do you feel you should have been chosen?
+But why do you believe you should have been chosen?

-• How do you feel your values align with our company values, and where do you think you need to improve?
+• How do your values align with our company’s values, and where do you think you need to improve?

 • [x] is what I think you can do to boost your performance.
-What do you think?
+What are your thoughts?

 • What training opportunities would you like more access to?

-Transparency is critical for creating a healthy company culture, especially as more organizations shift to remote work.
-Employees don’t want to feel left out of the loop.
-And one of the most important ways you can demonstrate your commitment to transparency is by being open and honest about how management makes promotion decisions in your company.
+Transparency is key to a healthy company culture, especially as more organizations shift to remote work.
+Employees don’t want to feel left out, and being open about how management makes promotion decisions is a great way to build trust.
+This means sharing the process behind choosing internal candidates and making hiring decisions.

-• Are you talking to a few different candidates?
+• Are you considering a few different candidates?

-• What data will inform your final promotion decision?
+• What data will guide your final decision?

-Employees want to know their input about your process matters and that you aren’t trying to hide anything from them out of fear over how they’ll respond.
+Employees want to know their input matters and that you’re not hiding anything out of fear of their reactions.

 — Anthony Martin, Founder and CEO of Choice Mutual